hung-cybo/yargs-escape-line-break/README.md

 ## Summary

-When we generate the completion script for zsh, with the description of option has line break, the completion shown is incorrect.
+When we generate the completion script for zsh, with the description of option having line break, the completion shown is incorrect.

 ```shell
 --bar          -- Bar option